react-ui-org/react-ui/src/components/Modal/README.md

 });
 ```

-## Keyboard Control
+## Mouse and Keyboard Control

 Modal can be controlled either by mouse or keyboard.
 To enhance user
-experience, primary action can be fired by pressing `Enter` key and the modal
+experience, primary action can be fired by pressing `Enter` key and
-can be closed by pressing the `Escape` key.
+the modal can be closed by pressing the `Escape` key.
+Modal can be
+also closed by clicking on the backdrop.

 To enable it, you just need to pass a reference to the buttons using
 `primaryButtonRef` and `closeButtonRef` props on Modal.
-The advantage of passing
+The advantage
-a reference to the button is that if the button is disabled, the key press will
+of passing a reference to the button is that if the button is disabled,
-not fire the event.
+the key press or the mouse click will not fire the event.

+As `primaryButtonRef` and `closeButtonRef` are used for more than just
+actions mentioned above, you can explicitly disable the default behavior
+by changing `allowCloseOnBackdropClick`, `allowCloseOnEscapeKey` or
+`allowPrimaryActionOnEnterKey` to `false`.

 👉 We strongly recommend using this feature together with Autofocus for a better
 user experience.